Instruments Owned by Nippon Music Foundation

 “Samazeuilh”

-This violin was brought from Italy to France by Tarisio in 1836, and was once owned by the Comte de Chaponay of Lyon.
-At the end of the 19th century, it was passed to W. E. Hill & Sons of London, who sold it to violinist Arthur Hartmann (1881-1956) in 1901.
-By 1903 it had been acquired by the Samazeuilh family, hence the name “Samazeuilh”.
-Virtuoso Mischa Elman (1891-1967), who came to possess the violin in 1923, considered it in a letter written in 1926 ‘one of the best Stradivarius Instruments for tone quality’.
+In 1836, the instrument dealer Luigi Tarisio (1796-1854) brought this violin to France from Italy.
+By 1909, it had been acquired by the Samazeuilh family, hence the name "Samazeuilh".
+Virtuoso Mischa Elman (1891-1967), who came to possess the violin in 1923, wrote of it in a letter in 1926 considering it as "one of the best Stradivarius Instruments for tone quality".
 The inscription on its label records its maker’s age of 91 years.
-In August 2017, Nippon Music Foundation acquired this violin with a substantial contribution from Mr. and Mrs. Okamoto in Japan and support from The Nippon Foundation.
+In August 2017, Nippon Music Foundation acquired this violin with a substantial contribution from a benefactor in Japan and support from The Nippon Foundation.

 “Samazeuilh”